skenderidis/nginx-gitops/YAML.md

             value: nginx
 ```

-> [!IMPORTANT]
-> - If code is not provided, NGINX defaults to 200 OK.
-> - type sets the Content-Type of the response.
-If omitted, NGINX will try to infer it.
-> - headers allows adding custom response headers (e.g., version tags, metadata).
-> - No upstream communication or route matching happens — this ends the request immediately.
-> - Perfect for health checks, mocking endpoints, under-construction pages, or legal notices.

 ## Spec.routes.matches

 The `matches` field enables **conditional routing logic** based on request metadata — such as HTTP headers, cookies, or NGINX variables (e.g., method or query parameters).
 When a match condition is met, the request is handled using the specified `proxy` configuration.